skip to main content

 Q. Can I join in my 9th grade year?

 A. No—you would be considered an “associate” member, which means that you would not be working towards earning Lifetime membership and Sealbearer status.
+We do not accept freshmen applications.

 Q. Does CSF cost any money?